 I held up my wrist, which had healed bent.
 “Only a little battered.”

-Tonight she was wearing pink hot pants, a sheer bra, and high heels.
+Ae was waiting at the TQ bar, wearing pink hot pants, a sheer bra, and high heels.
 A thick layer of chalky blush heightened her Chinese features and her hair had been teased to a ridiculous height.
 She looked ready for the prowl and the mama-san asked Ae to dance.

 She ignored my scowl and jumped up on the stage.
-Her body rippled around a fire pole to an insipid Brittany Spears’ hit.
+Her body rippled around a fire pole to a Brittany Spears’ hit.
 Slattern eyes were riveted to her reflection on the mirror.
 She dropped the straps from her shoulders to expose her breasts.
-This routine was out of her normal skein of bad behavior and I scanned the object of this deviation.
-The mama-san handed a note to a skinny young falang with a big nose.
+This routine was out of her normal skein of bad behavior and I scanned the object of this deviation, when the mama-san handed a note to a skinny young falang with a big nose.
 His two young friends glared in my direction.
 The three sported Milan AC football shirts.

-”I’m not.”
-Mrs. Carolina had stated that my pluses outweighed the negatives.
-I tried balancing the pros and cons with Ae.
-She was 24, had two kids, an ex-husband, a criminal family, no concept of money, no education, and no ambition beyond having sanuk versus her beauty and our sex.
-The math was simple.
-I would pass the torch.
+Ae was 24, had two kids, an ex-husband, a criminal family, no concept of money, no education, and no ambition beyond having sanuk versus her beauty and our sex.
+The equation had only one solution.

 “Bish, you said the best option would be let Ae go with the Italian.”

 “Save you a lot of trouble in the end and in the middle too.”